 You’ll need a 4B and a 2B pencil, a kneaded eraser, and a medium rough drawing paper.

-To make flattened pencil tips, run the pencil back and forth over paper until the lead wears down and it’s width is you want.
-A flat tip makes a grainy texture, and it’s fairly easy to make an even tone with one too.
+To make flattened pencil tips, run the pencil back and forth over paper until the lead wears down, and it’s width is what you want.
+A flat tip makes a grainy texture, and it’s easy to make an even tone with one.

 1. Sphere With Nodule Shapes